kovidgoyal/calibre/manual/viewer.rst

 You can enter any number you like to go to the corresponding location in the book.

 calibre also has a very handy
 reference mode.
-You can turn it on by clicking the Reference Mode button |refmi|.
+You can turn it on by clicking the :guilabel:`Reference mode` button |refmi|.
 Once you do this, every time you move your mouse over a paragraph, calibre will display a unique number made up of the section and paragraph numbers.

 .. image:: images/ref_mode.png